JoinColony/colonyJS/sdk/README.md

 # Colony SDK

 The Colony SDK is under heavy development by the community and will be an easy-to-use interface for the Colony Network contracts, providing simple functions that hide the dark magic going on under the hood of ColonyJS.
-It should cover the most common use cases and is constantly updated with new features.
+It covers _everything_ the dApp can do, so you'll be able to run your DAO entirely programmatically 👩‍💻

 Colony SDK also includes a variety of examples to get you up and building with Colony in no time!